-If you are stuck at a black-screen due to other issues, pressing CTRL+ALT+DEL should reboot too.
+If you are stuck at a black-screen with a blinking cursor: pressing CTRL+ALT+DEL should reboot too.

 As it does depend on you concrete setup, there are two distinct methods to enter the grub-menu on boot - where only one will work with your machine = just test it.

 Press and hold (important) the left SHIFT -key until grub-menu does show up.
 If this does not work (even after a reboot) - you will likely have to use the other method.